 In summer 2021, airlines capitalized on a busy summer filled with leisure travelers trying to reclaim their lives.
 They’re planning to return in summer of 2022.
 So if you’ve been holding out on a European/Mediterranean vacation, it’s a good idea to buy your tickets before the prices go up.

-Delta has introduced, for the first time in its history, direct flights from New York (JFK) to Dubrovnik, Croatia.
-United has also introduced direct flights to Croatia, but you’ll have to fly out of EWR – my least favorite New York area airport.
+United has officially announced its direct flights to Croatia are returning for summer 2022, but you'll have to fly out of EWR - my least favorite New York area airport.

 It’s easy!
 All you need is a negative PCR or rapid test result within the last 48 hours and proof of paid accommodation in Croatia.
 Even as an American, you’re allowed to transit through an airport in the EU to get to Croatia.